 The diverse flora and fauna of this shallow, open bay has all the appeal of a California redwood forest for an informed observer.
 Moreover, the absence of man-made structures on the Bay adds an important spatial dimension to human feeling in the region, especially for the seeker of solitude.

 Protected baylands at 2775 Embarcadero Road in Palo Alto offer the best opportunity to encounter the riches of bay plant and bird communities.
-The 120-acre salt marsh and surrounding property is owned and operated by the city of Palo Alto.
+The 120-acre salt marsh and surrounding property belongs to the city of Palo Alto.

-At the Lucy Evans Baylands Nature Interpretive Center, on the fringe of the salt marsh, there are a lecture room, a library, exhibits, and an observation deck.
-The mounted birds, from a great blue heron to sandpipers, are a few examples of the many species found here.
+At the Lucy Evans Baylands Nature Interpretive Center, on the fringe of the salt marsh, there is a lecture room, a library, exhibits, and an observation deck.
+Mounted birds, from a great blue heron to sandpipers, show a few examples of the many species found here.
 Trained naturalists guide the operation.
-Guided bird and plant walks, slide shows, movies, and ecology workshops are some of the activities here.
-Programs emphasize seasonal migration patterns and the interdependence of plants and animals.
+Likewise, guided bird and plant walks, slide shows, movies, and ecology workshops are some of the activities here.
+In addition, programs emphasize seasonal migration patterns and the interdependence of plants and animals.

 Birds are a special treat here.
 The 1,500 total acres of preserve along a 2.5-mile frontage allow for a sufficiently large habitat to maintain a range of species.
-Marsh hawks, black-shouldered kites, canvasback ducks, goldeneye ducks, and burrowing owls are just some of the winged residents.
-Migrating, overwintering, and permanent-resident birds can be seen.
-For birdwatchers, this is an excellent place to see secretive California clapper rails at high tide.
-About half of the 200 species of birds common to the region can be seen in the shallow waters and marshes of the bay.
+Consequently, marsh hawks, black-shouldered kites, canvasback ducks, goldeneye ducks, and burrowing owls are just some of the winged residents.
+Moreover, migrating, overwintering, and permanent-resident birds can be seen.
+In the same vein, for birdwatchers, this is an excellent place to see secretive California clapper rails at high tide.
+About half of the 200 species of birds common to the region lurk in the shallow waters and marshes of the bay.

-Stanford University itself, the adjacent university town of Palo Alto, and the natural pleasures of the Palo Alto Baylands form a compelling and intriguing trio of attractions for a visitor.
+Certainly, consider visiting the trio–Stanford University itself, the adjacent university town of Palo Alto, and the natural pleasures of the Palo Alto Baylands.
+In conclusion, this trio offers a compelling and intriguing option for a visitor.

 Stanford University: If You Go

 Stanford is 30 miles south of the San Francisco Airport on the San Francisco peninsula.
-Most travelers will fly into San Francisco.
+In short, most travelers will fly into San Francisco.
 For visitor information, click on www.stanford.edu/dept/visitorinfo/

 Further Information: Contact the Palo Alto Chamber of Commerce at www.paloaltochamber.com